unahouExosite/docs/gwe/README.md

 external agent on the Internet.

-Since using gateways is common throughout so many industrial applications, the Professional Services team at Exosite created Gateway Engine as an out-of-the-box developer and deployment tool for Internet gateways.
+Since using gateways is common throughout so many industrial applications, Exosite created Gateway Engine as an out-of-the-box developer and deployment tool for Internet-connected gateways.

+## What Gateway Engine Does

+* It is the product that installs and modifies software over-the-air in a secure and scalable manner.
+* It is an application hosting framework for Custom Gateway Applications.
+* It provides an Exosite API library in Python called `device-client`.
+* It is integrated with [Supervisor](http://supervisord.org) to manage your Custom Gateway Applications' runtime environment.

+## What Gateway Engine Doesn't Do

+* It doesn't read any sensor data.
+* It doesn't auto-discover any connected nodes or sensors and automatically send data.
+* It doesn't know what a Custom Gateway Application does.

 # Terminology